How to broadcast YouTube from Windows to DLNA ?

-If you are a developer you have probably heard about debugger.
-The debugger in.net is the inbuilt program of visual studio which helps in detecting and correcting the presence of the errors in the code.
-In the local system, built-in IIS acts as a default debug server for asp.net and.net core project.
-But what to do if we are hosting a web application in IIS?💡 We can easily debug any web application that is hosted on IIS by attaching the worker process (w3wp.exe) of the intended web application to Visual Studio.
+If you're a developer, you've probably heard of debuggers.
+The debugger in.net is a built-in program in Visual Studio that aids in detecting and correcting errors in code.
+On the local system, the built-in IIS server serves as the default debug server for asp.net and.net core projects.
+But what if we're hosting a web application in IIS?
+By attaching the worker process (w3wp.exe) of the intended web application to Visual Studio, we can easily debug any web application that is hosted on IIS.

-IIS stands for Internet Information Services, formerly known as Internet Information Server is a Windows Service which allows you to host(or store), manage, and test websites or web application on Windows Systems.
+IIS stands for Internet Information Services, formerly known as Internet Information Server is a Windows Service that allows you to host(or store), manage, and test websites or web application on Windows Systems.
 You can host any sites like PHP websites, static websites, asp.net websites, java websites in IIS.
-So, IIS does all the processing and managing your websites.
+So, IIS does all the processing and managing of your websites.
 You can host multiple applications in IIS.

 In Linux, you have heard about Apache Server, the same function that Apache Server does in Linux is done by IIS in windows System.

 All asp.net application runs under the worker process.
 When a client sent a request to the server, the worker process will be responsible for generating the request and response.
-So, we can claim that the worker process is one of the main functional parts of ASP.Net Web application running on IIS.
+So, we can claim that the worker process is one of the main functional parts of the ASP.Net Web application running on IIS.

 4.)
 Next, go to browser and type: http://localhost and you must get this type of screen.
 This is the default page for IIS, indicating that IIS is successfully activated.

-Here, we will learn to debug the IIS hosted web application in both Asp.Net and Asp.Net Core projects.
+Here, we will learn to debug the IIS-hosted web application in both Asp.Net and Asp.Net Core projects.